General Secretary of the Labour Party: History

 When Len Williams, the General Secretary of the early Wilson years, retired in 1968, he was expected to be replaced by someone younger who could transform the party and lead it to a third successive victory.
 However, the party chose Harry Nicholas, a long-serving left-wing T&G union figure who would be unlikely to continue to renew and reinvigorate the party.
 The party lost the 1970 general election.

-The 1970s and early-1980s saw developing confrontations between the left and the right in the party.
+The 1970s and early 1980s saw developing confrontations between the left and the right in the party.
 Jim Mortimer and Larry Whitty worked hard to keep the party together after the formation of the Social Democratic Party and the rise of the Militant tendency.
 Whitty oversaw the reforms of Neil Kinnock and stayed on until the election of Tony Blair as Leader.
 It would be Tom Sawyer who would put in place Blair's New Labour reforms, with the creation of the National Policy Forum, the change to Clause IV and the perceived erosion of the power of grassroots members.
-He opened new offices in Millbank and created a highly-professional, media-savvy, youthful staff and Party that worked for Labour's landslide victory in the 1997 general election.
+He opened new offices in Millbank and created a highly professional, media-savvy, youthful staff and Party that worked for Labour's landslide victory in the 1997 general election.

 Crucial to this period was the transformation of the party apparatus from an alternative centre of power to the parliamentary leadership (largely a product of the 1970s when the party conference repeatedly disowned government policy), to being more congruent with the leadership's ideas for progress.

-In fact, the roots of the transformation probably date back to the appointment of Peter Mandelson as the party's communication director in 1985, but under Blair (and Sawyer) rapidly accelerated.
+The roots of the transformation probably date back to the appointment of Peter Mandelson as the party's communication director in 1985, but under Blair (and Sawyer) rapidly accelerated.